borisdayma/docs/docs/frameworks/pytorch-example.md

     model = Net().to(device)
     optimizer = optim.SGD(model.parameters(), lr=args.lr, momentum=args.momentum)

-    # This magic line lets us save ther pytorch model and track all of the gradients and optionally parameters
+    # This magic line lets us save the pytorch model and track all of the gradients and optionally parameters
     wandb.watch(model)

     for epoch in range(1, args.epochs + 1):